stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/AdvantageandDisadvantage.md

 You usually gain advantage or disadvantage through the use of special abilities, actions, or spells.
 Inspiration (see chapter 4) can also give a character advantage on checks related to the character's personality, ideals, or bonds.
 The GM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.

-## Proficiency Bonus
+## Proficiency
-Characters have a proficiency bonus, as detailed in chapter 1.
-Monsters also have this bonus, which is incorporated in their stat blocks.
-The bonus is used in the rules on ability checks, attack rolls and defences.
+Characters can gain a proficiency die of advantage on attack rolls and ability checks, as detailed in chapter 1.
+Monsters can also have this proficiency die, which is incorporated in their stat blocks.
+The bonus die is used in the rules on ability checks, attack rolls and defences.

-Your proficiency bonus can't be added to a single die roll or other number more than once.
+Your proficiency die can't be added to a single die roll or other number more than once.
 For example, if two different rules say that you can roll your proficiency bonus die when making a Wisdom check, you nevertheless add only one instance of advantage when you make the check.